Helsinki vs Stockholm: Which Nordic Capital to Visit?

 Affordability

-Accommodation costs in Stockholm are pretty average for Scandinavia and the Nordics, but when deciding between Stockholm or Helsinki, Helsinki does fare a bit cheaper.
+Accommodation costs in Stockholm are pretty average for Scandinavia and the Nordics, but when deciding between the two cities, Helsinki does fare a bit cheaper.
 Thankfully, due to the popularity of the city, there are a wide array of accommodation options, better helping you to budget your trip.

-Food costs in Stockholm are easily the steepest costs when it comes to costs in Stockholm, so much to the point that many Swedes typically eat at home and go out to drink rather than eat.
+Food costs in Stockholm are easily the steepest costs, so much to the point that many Swedes typically eat at home and go out to drink rather than eat.
 Luckily, most hotels in Sweden include breakfast, leaving you only needing to worry about 1–2 meals out for the day.

 The Swedish concept of “fika,” a coffee break with pastries or sandwiches, is not only a cultural experience but also a budget-friendly way to recharge and enjoy traditional Swedish foods.